-Threats to the Issuer's cybersecurity and data protection systems require the Issuer to dedicate significant financial and human resources to protect the confidentiality, integrity and availability of its systems and information.
+Threats to the Issuer's cybersecurity and data protection systems require the Issuer to dedicate significant financial and human resources to protect the confidentiality. integrity and availability of its systems and information.
 Despite the wide range of security measures, it is not always possible to anticipate the evolving threat landscape and mitigate all risks to its systems and information.
 These threats may derive from human error, misconduct (including errors in judgment, fraud or malice and/or engaging in violations of applicable laws, rules, policies or procedures), or may result from accidental technological failure.
 There may also be attempts to fraudulently induce employees, clients, third parties or other users of the Issuer's systems to disclose sensitive information in order to gain access to its data or that of its clients.
+Additionally, because the Issuer shares information with third party vendors and service providers to conduct its business, the Issuer could also be affected by risks to the systems and information of such third parties particularly where such third party fails to implement adequate data-security practices, to comply with the Issuer's information-sharing terms and policies or otherwise suffers a network or other security breach.
+In addition, hardware, software or applications the Issuer procures from third parties may contain security vulnerabilities, defects in design or manufacture or other problems that could unexpectedly compromise information security.
+For example, the increasing trend of remote working may require the Issuer's employees to use third party technology, which may not provide the same level of information security as the Issuer's own information systems.

-The Issuer could also be affected by risks to the systems and information of its clients, vendors, service providers, counterparties and other third parties.
-Risks relating to cyber attacks on the Issuer's vendors and other third parties have also been increasing due to more frequent and severe supply chain attacks impacting software and information technology service providers in recent years.
-Any such event could subject the Bank to litigation or cause it to suffer a financial loss, a disruption of its businesses, liability to its clients, regulatory intervention or reputational damage.
-The Group could also be required to expend significant additional resources to modify its protective measures or to investigate and remediate vulnerabilities or other exposures.
+Additionally, risks relating to cyber attacks on the Issuer's vendors and other third parties have continued to increase due to more frequent and severe supply chain attacks impacting software and information technology service providers, which may be further exacerbated in light of the ongoing conflict related to Russia's invasion of Ukraine.
+Security breaches may involve substantial remediation costs, affect the Issuer's ability to carry out its businesses or impair the trust of its clients or potential clients, any of which could have a material adverse effect on CS's business and financial results.
+In addition, the Issuer may introduce new products or services or change processes, resulting in new operational risks that it may not fully appreciate or identify.
+Any such event could subject the Issuer to litigation or cause it to suffer a financial loss, a disruption of its businesses, liability to its clients, regulatory intervention or reputational damage.
+The Group could also be required to expend significant additional resources to investigate and remediate vulnerabilities or other exposures.